 Today, logs are sold in Christmas Markets and come painted with faces and have legs and hats, but when I was a kid we would simply go to the forest and pick up a log which we would take care of until Christmas Eve.

-Mar is an ultra-frequent traveler and serial expat.
+About the author: Mar is an ultra-frequent traveler and serial expat.
 She used to take a flight to an exotic destination every week for ten years until she realized that she wanted to go on last minute Tuesday night drinks with friends and sleep on her bed more than three nights a week.
-She quit her management consultant job and joined Google in Singapore.
-She started her blog, Once in a lifetime journey, almost six years ago focusing on the type of travel that she loves doing: luxury and out of the ordinary.
+She started her blog, Once in a lifetime journey, focusing on the type of travel that she loves doing: luxury and out of the ordinary.
 You will find her equally at a high-end resort and somewhere you have never heard of.
 She has visited almost 90 countries and is a member of the Traveler’s Century Club.